SESYNC-ci/online-data-with-R-lesson/docs/_slides/api.md

 {:.output}

-Notice that the data frame extracted here does not recognize that the first row is a header, resulting in all columns being classified as character.
-This is a typical situation when parsing Web content.
+Notice that the matrix created by `fromJSON()` does not recognize that the first row is a header, resulting in all columns being classified as character.
+This is a typical situation when parsing Web content, and would require {:.notes}
-{:.notes}

 ===